kaimitai/skchain/docs/solomon's_key_rom_map.md

 Each of the 53 levels has an item data section, meaning that the Item Data Table consists of 106 (2x53) bytes.

-Any given utem data section is of variable length, as the different levels have varying amounts of items in them.
+Any given item data section is of variable length, as the different levels have varying amounts of items in them.
 The item data section contains some level metadata too, and supports a simple compression routine when a level contains several items of the same type.

 The first ten bytes of the data section for a given level make up a level metadata header: